codepath/android_guides/Developing-Custom-Themes.md

 ```

-If you run your app at this point, you should have applied the styles for 'Holo-Light' theme.
+If you run your app at this point, you should have applied the styles for 'Material-Light' theme.
 It is now up to the reader to **define the styles and drawables for your own custom theme**.